Mechanical cooling in the bistable regime of a dissipative optomechanical cavity with a Kerr medium: Mechanical cooling in the bistable region

 \textit{Cryogenics} - We further examine the cooling of the membrane when it is initially in a cryogenic environment with $T=0.1$ K, as shown in Fig. \ref{fig:cryogenics}.
-Note that the phonon occupation of the membrane can be of $10^{4}$ quanta even at cryogenic temperature of tens of millikelvin.
+Note that the phonon occupation of the membrane can be of $10^{4}$ quanta even at a cryogenic temperature of tens of millikelvin.
 In contrast to the case of room-temperature environment, here the effect of the back-action force noise $S_{c}(\omega)$ can be stronger than that induced by the mechanical thermal noise $S_{Q}^{th}(\omega)$.
 As a result, the overall noise spectrum is frequency dependent, and the back-action force noise becomes the leading limitation for effective cooling of the membrane, see the inset of the Fig. \ref{fig:cryogenics}.
 Again, we find that in the bistable regime $T_{{\rm eff}}$ gradually approaches the local minimum as $s_{1}$ or $s_{2}$ gets close to the turning points, but the minimal $T_{{\rm eff}}$ in the bistable region can be either at the upper branch or lower branch.
-Moreover, we find that, in the monostable regime, the minimum of the effective temperature is given by $T_{{\rm eff}}^{(\text{min})}\approx20.7$ $\mu$K with $U=16.8$ $\mu$Hz and $\Delta/\kappa=0.5$ (i.e. $\tilde{U}/\kappa=0.2$), which corresponds to the quanta of phonon being less than one, and is about two order of magnitude less than the case of $U=0$.
-Despite the parameter condition with respect to $T_{{\rm eff}}^{(\text{min})}$ is located at the monostable region (corresponding to the case of only branch), one can reach ground state cooling under the unresolved sideband regime with $\kappa/\omega_{m}=5$.
+This can be understood again in terms of the optomechanical damping rate $(\gamma_{{\rm eff}}(\ensuremath{\omega_m})-\gamma_m)$ near the boundary with $\lambda(\omega_m)=0$ [as indicated by the dashed-dotted line], but one should note that the effective temperature becomes strongly dependent on the spectra of the input vacuum noise in a cryogenic environment, but not simply relevant to a large $\gamma_{{\rm eff}}(\ensuremath{\omega})$ as in the case of the room temperature.
+Moreover, we find that, in the monostable regime, the minimum of the effective temperature is given by $T_{{\rm eff}}^{(\text{min})}\approx20.7$ $\mu$K with $U/\kappa=1.78\times 10^{-12}$ and $\Delta/\kappa=0.5$ (i.e. $\tilde{U}/\kappa=0.2$), which corresponds to the quanta of phonon being less than one, and is about two orders of magnitude less than the case of $U=0$.
+Despite the parameter condition with respect to $T_{{\rm eff}}^{(\text{min})}$ is located at the monostable region (corresponding to the case of only branch), one can reach ground state cooling under the unresolved sideband regime with $\kappa=2\pi\times1.5$ MHz, $\mathcal{P}=100$ mW, and $(\omega_{m}, \gamma_{m},g)/\kappa= (0.2,6.67\times10^{-8},2.33\times10^{-7})$.